MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-policies.md

   ### WebDriverOverridesIncompatiblePolicies
   #### Allow WebDriver to Override Incompatible Policies (obsolete)

-  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge version 84.
+  >OBSOLETE: This policy is obsolete and doesn't work after Microsoft Edge 84.
   #### Supported versions:
   - On Windows and macOS since 77, until 84